sunwize/dev-inte/README.md

 2. yarn install
 3. yarn dev

-You can work on pages/index.vue (root of application)
+You can work on pages/index.vue (root of application) and push fork or just a send zip of project when it's finished.